 Performance evaluation of automotive dealerships using grouped mixture of regressions

-Haidar Almohri, Ratna Babu Chinnam, Arash A. Amini · ESA
+Haidar Almohri, Ratna Babu Chinnam, Arash A. Amini · ESAdoi

 @article{almohri2023performance,